Joe Root

-Root made his Test debut in 2012, his ODI debut in 2013, and played for the England Twenty20 International team between 2012 and 2019.
+Root made his Test debut in 2012, his ODI debut in 2013 and played for the England Twenty20 International team between 2012 and 2019.
 He captained England's Test team between February 2017 and April 2022, and holds the records for most Test matches (64), wins (27) and losses (26) as England captain.
 On the occasion of England's 1,000th Test in 2018, Root was named in the country's greatest all-time Test XI by the England and Wales Cricket Board.
-He was part of the England team that won the 2019 Cricket World Cup and was England's leading run-scorer at the tournament.
 He was named both the ICC Men's Test Cricketer of the Year and the Wisden Leading Cricketer in the World for 2021.

+A right-handed batsman, Root originally played as an opener but has played the majority of his cricket for England in the middle order.
+He is both England's highest run-scorer in Tests and in ODIs.
+He holds the record for both most Test (39) and most ODI (18) centuries for England.
 In June 2022, he became the second batsman for England, and fourteenth overall, to score 10,000 Test runs.

-A right-handed batsman, Root originally played as an opener but has played the majority of his cricket for England in the middle order.
-He is England's second-highest run-scorer in Tests behind Alastair Cook, and England's second-highest run-scorer in ODIs behind Eoin Morgan.
-He holds the record for most ODI centuries for England with 16 and, along with James Anderson, holds the world record for highest tenth-wicket stand in Tests (198).
-Root also bowls occasional off spin.
-On 23 December 2022, he was bought by Rajasthan Royals in the IPL 2023 auction.
+Along with Harry Brook, he holds the world record for highest fourth-wicket stand (and fourth highest overall) in Tests (454), and with James Anderson the highest tenth-wicket partnership (198).
+He is also England's leading run scorer in the ICC World Cup and the only English player to score over 1000 runs in the competition.
+Root also bowls occasional off spin, and regularly fields at first slip, holding the record for most Test catches by an outfield player.

 Early life and career

 Root is the eldest son of Helen and Matt Root and grew up in Dore, Sheffield.
 His younger brother Billy plays cricket for Glamorgan.
 Root attended Dore Primary and King Ecgbert School in Sheffield, and at 15, on a cricket sports scholarship, Worksop College as a weekly boarder.

 Root followed in his father’s footsteps by joining Sheffield Collegiate CC, in Abbeydale Park.
 Former Yorkshire batsman and England captain Michael Vaughan also plied his trade at Collegiate and was a source of inspiration for Root, who became a protégé of his.
 Root won Player of the Tournament in the prestigious Bunbury Festival.
-Root is a supporter of the association football club Sheffield United.
+Root is a supporter of Sheffield United F.C.

-Root became engaged to his girlfriend Caroline Cotterell in March 2016 and they married on 1 December 2018.
-Their son was born on 7 January 2017, and their daughter was born on 8 July 2020.